linroger/Wealth-of-Nations/HBR Notes/Note on A Strategic Perspective on Bankruptcy.md

 ---
 Owner: RRoger Lin
+aliases:
+- Alias_124_Note on A Strategic Perspective on Bankruptcy.md
+- A Strategic Perspective on Bankruptcy
+- Example_Alias_Note on A Strategic Perspective on Bankruptcy
+linter-yaml-title-alias: A Strategic Perspective on Bankruptcy
-tags: [Primers/Notes]
+tags:
+- Primers/Notes
+- tag_example
+- example_tag
 title: A Strategic Perspective on Bankruptcy
-aliases: [A Strategic Perspective on Bankruptcy]
-linter-yaml-title-alias: A Strategic Perspective on Bankruptcy
 ---

 ![[Untitled 8.jpeg|Untitled 8.jpeg]]